General: firstname.lastname@example.org or +61 2 6247 7300

 Robyn is an educational consultant.
 She is the editor of AHISA's Independence journal and writes monthly articles for aspirant leaders.
 Her most recent project was completion of a literature review on educational leadership for AHISA.

 Before joining AHISA, Robyn was a senior teacher of English, school principal, consultant to Independent Schools Queensland and a Visiting Fellow at Griffith University, Queensland.

-She previously worked at the National Conference Centre in Canberra and has a passion for delivering valuable and enjoyable event experiences for our members.
+She previously worked at the National Convention Centre in Canberra and has a passion for delivering valuable and enjoyable experiences for our members.